Explore how your team can use Hiver.

 Hungry Harvest’s promotion of their referral program on social media | Saasquatch

-Other ways you can market your loyalty program include text messages, press releases, advertisements, influencer programs, etc. You can find influencers by scraping Google, using social media ad campaigns, and other promotional methods.
+Other ways you can market your loyalty program include text messages, press releases, advertisements, influencer programs, etc. You can find influencers by Google scraping, using social media ad campaigns, and other promotional methods.

 Recommended read: 7 Tips to Inspire Lifelong Customer Loyalty